Influify/ShopifyTheme/README.md

 # El Famoso Base Shopify Theme

 This repo stores the base theme for shopify theme dev.
-Will be integrating processes for pushing theme updates down to existing stores using this theme in the future.
+Will be integrating processes for pushing theme updates down to existing stores using this repo in the future.

 ## Getting Started